mehmoodmalik/DBFToCsvConverter/README.md

 # DBFToCsvConverter
 Convert DBF files to csv.
-set the path of the DBF files inside the code. set the destinatipn path where you want to store the csv files.
+set the path of the DBF files inside the code. set the destination path where you want to save the csv files.